 The call stack for an event is displayed on the left hand side of the ARC screen.
 OverOps tracks the code and variables state for the event all the way back to its entry point into the code, where the parameters were passed into it.
 If the event involves calls across multiple machines, OverOps displays a unified call stack.
 Click on a method in the call stack to open it on the right hand side.

 The Call Stack pane displays the chain of methods within the JVM leading up to the event.
 The first method in line is the last method on a non 3rd party code within your application.
 The icon in the method indicates that the variable state has been detected by the JVM Agent.

-When an exception is caught and re-thrown once or more within the thread, Related Errors drop-down displays the root cause (available only when such exceptions exist).
+When an exception is caught and re-thrown once or more within the thread, Related Events drop-down displays the root cause (available only when such exceptions exist).